Misoprostol: Abortion

 Most large studies recommend a protocol for the use of misoprostol in combination with mifepristone.
 Together they are effective in around 95% for early pregnancies.
 Misoprostol alone may be more effective in earlier gestation.
-WHO guidelines recommend for pregnancies up to 12 weeks to use 12 tablets of 200 mcg (micrograms).
-The woman should put 4 tablets of misoprostol under the tongue or far up the vagina and let them dissolve for 30 minutes.
-The woman should wait 3 hours and repeat with 4 pills under the tongue or in the vagina for 30 minutes.
-She should wait 3 hours and repeat once more.
-It works in 90% after first attempt and, in case of failure, the attempt may be repeated after a minimum of 3 days.

-Misoprostol can also be used to dilate the cervix in preparation for a surgical abortion, particularly in the second trimester (either alone or in combination with laminaria stents).
-Vaginal misoprostol can also be used to facilitate intrauterine device insertion after previous insertion failure.
+Misoprostol can also be used to dilate the cervix in preparation for a first-trimester surgical abortion (either alone or in combination with osmotic dilators), but is not routinely recommended.

 Misoprostol by mouth is the least effective treatment for producing complete abortion in a period of 24 hours due to the liver's first-pass effect which reduces the bioavailability of the misoprostol.
 Vaginal and sublingual routes result in greater efficacy and extended duration of action because these routes of administration allow the drug to be directly absorbed into circulation by bypassing the liver first-pass effect.

 Hematocrit or Hb tests and Rh testing are recommended before use for abortion confirmation of pregnancy.
 Following use, it is recommended that people attend a follow-up visit 2 weeks after treatment.
 If used for treatment of complete abortion, a pregnancy test, physical examination of the uterus, and ultrasound should be performed to ensure success of treatment.
 Surgical management is possible in the case of failed treatment.